Wadi Rum

 In total, I spent about 18 hours in Wadi Rum, about 12 of which I was awake for.
 I got the impression I could spend three or four days exploring and photographing this place, and -if I ever come back to Jordan- I will certainly make this a priority.
 Other locations I wish I could have seen (besides the sites in Petra I couldn’t make it to) include Dana Biosphere and Wadi Mujib – alas, I only have so much time and there’s so much of the world I have yet to see!
 For now, however, my time in Wadi Rum had come to an end.

-14. Not an Igloo, Hut, Or Lean-To, But a Geodesic Dome
+14. Not an Igloo, Hut, or Lean-To, But a Geodesic Dome

 Many of the campsites in Wadi Rum feature these geodesic dome tents, which allow you to look up at the night sky from your bed.